dataforgoodfr/12_taxobservatory/eval/README.md

 ## Evaluation with a streamlit app

-To facilitate the evaluation of the extractions, you can run the streamlit app `eval/eval_app.py`.
+To facilitate the evaluation of the extractions, you can run the streamlit app `eval/eval_app.py` as:

-To run the application, it is as simple as :

 ```
 streamlit run eval/eval_app.py eval/data/data_step2_before-currency-unit_eval.csv